-Business Consulting - Does it take spending MORE money to make MORE money?Posted by Editor on
+Business Consulting - Does it take spending MORE money to make MORE money?Posted on

 “You gotta spend money to make money” is a saying I am sure we have all heard a million different times.
 Likely from a million-different sales people trying to get us to do exactly that.
 But this old standard got me thinking.
 What about this phrase caught the business community’s attention in the first place?

 From a purely accounting perspective, it mathematically cannot be true.
 Increasing your expenses can’t increase your profit because you subtract your expenses from your total revenue to get your profit number.
 If this phrase cannot be referring to profit or “making money,” what is it referring to?
 It must be referring to revenue!
 But is revenue really “making money?”
 Entrepreneurs love using the top-line revenue to measure success.
 The “bigger is better” mentality is ingrained in our brain as business people.
 The scary part is that how big your revenue is does not guarantee that you will “make money” in terms of profit.
 In fact, unfettered growth can often lead to exactly the opposite.
 Spending more money to grow your revenue at any cost could put you right into bankruptcy.
 How scary is that!
 If you have $100 of revenue, and you need to spend $90 dollars to generate that, you have $10 profit.
 If you have $1M of revenue, and you must spend $999,990 to generate that (business development and production included), you still have only made $10 and you likely had to work a lot harder for it!